-Drinking water sources are susceptible to contamination from a wide variety of natural and man-made origins.
-Improperly disposing of chemicals, animal wastes, pesticides, human wastes, wastes injected deep underground and naturally occurring substances can all contaminate drinking water.
+Drinking water sources are susceptible contamination from a wide variety of natural and manmade origins.
+Improperly disposing of chemicals, animal wastes, pesticides, human wastes, wastes iniected deep underground and naturally occurring substances can all contaminate drinking water.
 Potential contaminant sources for Northglenn include: anything likely to manufacture, produce, use, store, dispose, or transport regulated and unregulated contaminants of concern.
-These sources are divided into discrete or dispersed contaminate sources.
+These divided discrete sources are into dispersed contaminate sources.